Update: Energy Drinks Worse for your Heart than Caffeine Alone, Study Finds

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in energy drink lawsuits.
 We are handling individual litigation nationwide and currently accepting new side effects cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one was injured after drinking an energy beverage, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.